SolitudeRA/Solitude-Interface/README.md

 - Multiple post type displays (articles, gallery, video, music)
 - Comprehensive testing suite (unit + integration tests)

+## 🚧 Development Status

+This project is currently in active development.
+Features and documentation will be expanded as the project matures.

 ## 📂 Project Structure

 The project follows a modular structure with separate directories for API integration, components, layouts, and pages.